PrefectHQ/prefect-recipes/github/flow-deployment/README.md

 ## Description

 Two different github actions for flow registration, covering both script storage and docker storage.

 ## Usage

 To use either of the actions configure a YAML workflow file with one of the script based on what kind of flow storage you are using.
-For either you will need a Prefect API KEY
+For either you will need a Prefect API KEY.

 ### Script storage

 The script storage action is used when you are using prefect's github storage option.